2021 Belgorod Oblast gubernatorial election: Background

 On 22 September 2020 longtime Governor Yevgeny Savchenko was elected to the Federation Council by the Belgorod Oblast Duma.
 He resigned from the governorship which he held from 1993 being the longest-serving Russian Governor.
 He won his last gubernatorial election in 2017 with 69.29% of the vote.

 After Savchenko's resignation First Vice Governor Denis Butsayev became acting Governor of Belgorod Oblast.
 Butsayev's position of First Vice Governor was created several hours before Savchenko announced his resignation with the sole intent of Butsayev to take the governorship.
 However, Denis Butsayev was not confirmed as acting Governor by the President, which created speculations about appointment of another acting Governor.
 Among the considered candidates was federal Minister of Transport Yevgeny Dietrich (he left the Russian Government on 9 November).
 On 18 November 2020 President Vladimir Putin appointed Vice Governor of Stavropol Krai Vyacheslav Gladkov as acting Governor of Belgorod Oblast.
 Gladkov previously held the positions of Vice Governor of Sevastopol (2016–2018) and Mayor of ZATO Zarechny (2009–2016).

 It was reported that incumbent Senator from Belgorod Oblast and former Soviet Premier (1985–1991) Nikolay Ryzhkov won't be re-appointed to the Federation Council, however, he was nominated to the Federation Council by Vyacheslav Gladkov and later re-appointed.

 Candidates

 Only political parties can nominate candidates for gubernatorial election in Belgorod Oblast, self-nomination is not possible.
 However, candidate is not obliged to be a member of the nominating party.
 Candidate for Governor of Belgorod Oblast should be a Russian citizen and at least 30 years old.
 Candidates for Governor should not have a foreign citizenship or residence permit.
-Each candidate in order to be registered is required to collect at least 5% of signatures of members and heads of municipalities (106–111 signatures).
+Each candidate to be registered is required to collect at least 5% of signatures of members and heads of municipalities (106–111 signatures).
 Also gubernatorial candidates present 3 candidacies to the Federation Council and election winner later appoints one of the presented candidates.